 The following portion from the Psalms unequivocally indicates the impossibility of sinful man making any ransom for sin, which includes the guilt of temporal sin:

 "Even those who trust in their wealth and boast in the abundance of their riches?
 No man can by any means redeem his brother or give to God a ransom for him—For the redemption of his soul is costly, and he should cease trying forever—That he should live on eternally, that he should not undergo decay."
 (Psalm 49:6-9)

-Only God can fully pay off a debt that He requires (Psalm 49:15).
+Only God can pay off a debt that He requires (Psalm 49:15).
 No man can make reparation for his own sin or the sins of other people, which is essentially what takes place in purgatory.
 Indulgences are of no avail.
-Only Jesus Christ could take on the task of satisfying the guilt of sin.
+Only Jesus Christ could take on the task of satisfying the consequences of sin.
 We cannot do that even to the smallest degree.